Nissan Xterra: Second generation (N50; 2005)

 The second generation Xterra debuted at the New York International Auto Show in 2004 and entered showrooms in early 2005 for the 2005 model year.
 Sharing Nissan's F-Alpha platform with the Titan and Armada, it was larger in all dimensions than its predecessor.
 The standard engine was upgraded to Nissan's 4.0 L VQ40DE variable valve timing DOHC V6, producing 261 hp and 281 lbft of torque.

-Early US models include X, S, and PRO-4X, with a choice of 6-speed manual or 5-speed automatic transmissions, a choice of part-time 4-wheel drive or 2-wheel drive.
-The M226 rear axle with a Dana 44 differential was standard on all manual transmission equipped models as well as all PRO-4X and off-road models.
-The PRO-4X and off-road also came standard with an electronic rear locking differential and either hill descent/start control or clutch interlock bypass switch on automatic and manual examples respectively.
+Early US models include X, S, SE, and Off Road, with a choice of 6-speed manual or 5-speed automatic transmissions, a choice of part-time 4-wheel drive or 2-wheel drive.
+The M226 rear axle with a Dana 44 differential was standard on all manual transmission equipped models as well as all Off-Road models.
+The Off-Road also came standard with an electronic rear locking differential and either hill descent/start control or clutch interlock bypass switch on automatic and manual examples respectively.